ChristopheLaforge/Statistical-Physics/README.md

 I also include some unit tests to my code.

+I would also need a piece of code that transform the SAW into a picture for illustration.

 Finally, it should be embedded into a proper class and not just independent functions.
 I will do this later on.